FGasper/p5-Net-mbedTLS/README.md

 # AVAILABLE FUNCTIONALITY

-For now this module largely just exposes the ability to do TLS. mbedTLS itself exposes a good deal more functionality (e.g., raw crypto, configurable ciphers); if you want that stuff, file a feature request.
+For now this module largely just exposes the ability to do TLS. mbedTLS itself exposes a good deal more functionality like raw crypto and configurable ciphers; if you want that stuff, file a feature request.
-(Ideally send a patch.)
+(A patch with a test is highly desirable!)

 # BUILDING/LINKING